 Treating Autistic People rather than Autism

-I wholeheartedly believe that autism is not a condition that requires a cure and therefore I do not treat autism itself.
+Autism is not a condition that requires a cure and therefore I do not treat autism itself.

-I see autism as a different way of processing sensory, communicative and conceptual information and that while this can often cause extreme distress without appropriate support it can also bring quite wonderful and unique benefits.
+I see autism as a different way of processing sensory, communicative and conceptual information and recognise that while this can often cause extreme distress without appropriate support it can also bring quite wonderful and unique benefits.

 However, I do coach autistic clients, frequently those with stress hormone imbalance, autoimmune dysfunction, eating disorders and digestive disorders.
 This is because there is a high prevalence of these types of challenges in the autistic community.
 Some of these will be hereditary and some a result of growing up autistic in a non-autistic world.

 I do not treat children.
 I am very happy to work with a whole family approach towards improving physical and emotional health for everyone in the household but I will not make recommendations that involve putting a child on a diet differing from that of their family.
 However, if a teenager wishes to coach with me and has parental support to do so then this can be arranged.

 I appreciate that autistic children frequently opt for foods that already set them apart from other members of the household.
 However I believe that adding extra restrictions or demands at mealtimes are often unlikely to justify the potential nutritional benefits; and so I will work with parents towards making a household’s relationship with mealtimes less stressful and more sustainable.